lsouoliveira/tcc2/README.md

 - bw_a2e
 - bw_e2h

-These parameters represent the capacity of link of the target Fat-tree.
+These parameters represent the capacity of link of the target Fat-Tree.

 > To create links with 100 Mbits of capacity, set the parameters as 100 4